-Surry County is located in the heart of North Carolina's Yadkin Valley wine region and home to more than a dozen wineries.
-Visitors receive a true "wine country experience" thanks to a variety of scenic vineyards tucked in the rolling countryside.
+Surry County is located in the heart of North Carolina's Yadkin Valley wine region and home to some of the most popular wineries in NC wine country.
+Visitors receive a true "wine country experience" with a variety of scenic vineyards tucked in the rolling countryside of the Blue Ridge foothills.
 Options range from small, boutique wineries to North Carolina's largest family-owned estate winery.

 It was here in Surry County that NC's first federally-designated American Viticultural Area - the Yadkin Valley AVA - was born in 2003.
 Spearheaded by Charlie and Ed Shelton of Shelton Vineyards, that designation solidified the Yadkin Valley as a bona fide wine region and spurred growth of wineries in the valley.